 One of the most exciting things about the prospect of the individual coverage health reimbursement arrangement (ICHRA) is its employee classes feature.

 Employee classes, which allow businesses to draw distinctions among employees in benefits, have been tightly regulated in HRAs since the stand-alone HRA was eliminated in 2013.

 When the ICHRA becomes compliant in January 2020, it will restore that feature.
-The ICHRA comes with nine different employee classes businesses can leverage while structuring benefit eligibility and allowance amounts.
+The ICHRA comes with 11 different employee classes businesses can leverage while structuring benefit eligibility and allowance amounts.
 When used well, these classes will help businesses more effectively use their benefit to hire and keep valuable employees.

 Let’s get started.

 What are employee classes and why would you want them?